KlugerLab/ALRA/README.md

 This repository contains codes for running ALRA in R. The only prerequisite for ALRA is installation of the randomized SVD package RSVD which can be installed as `install.packages('rsvd')`.
 ## Usage
+Please be sure to pass ALRA a matrix where the cells are rows and genes are columns.

 ALRA can be used as follows:
 ~~~~
 # Let A_norm be a normalized expression matrix where cells are rows and genes are columns.
-We use library and log normalization, but other approaches may also work well
+# We use library and log normalization, but other approaches may also work well.
 result.completed <- alra(A_norm)
 A_norm_completed <- result.completed[[3]]
 ~~~~